ainuddin11/OnlieCodeEditor/README.md

-# CodeRush - Compile and Execute code in 40+ languages
+# Online Code Compile And Execute, Many Languages At A Time

 ⚡️ A code editor that compiles and runs your code on the web.